 These are the five main metrics for evaluating the business model.
-With these metrics, you can easily evaluate any business model.
+With these metrics, you can quickly assess any business model.
 The following paragraphs will explain how to deal with the results of the business model evaluation.

 Business model evaluation results

-It is difficult to obtain an ideal business.
-Also, businesses vary in ambition and potential.
-Evaluation results may satisfy some businesses and, at the same time, not satisfy others.
+It isn’t easy to obtain an ideal business.
+Also, enterprises vary in ambition and potential.
+Evaluation results may satisfy some companies and, at the same time, not satisfy others.
 For example:

 Small and medium-sized companies:

 This type of business may suit a business model that provides a reasonable income.
-Moreover, this type of business is not looking at high standards in terms of scale-up, repetition, and protection.
+Moreover, this type of business is not looking at high scale-up, repetition, and protection standards.

 These companies evaluate their business model to identify deficiencies to address them.
 Also, they develop their business model to suit market fluctuations.

-Evaluating the business model is an important process for investors and all business types.
+Evaluating the business model is an essential process for investors and all business types.

-Startups are evaluating their business model to ensure they have acquired a business model that enables them to build a company that meets their ambitions.
+Startups evaluate their business model to ensure they have acquired a business model to build a company that meets their ambitions.